-Form: SS-4, Application for Employer Identification Number

-Available from: Forms and instructions are available at About Form SS-4, Application for beginning the online application process.
+- Form: SS-4, Application for Employer Identification Number - Available from: Forms and instructions are available at About Form SS-4, Application for Employer Identification Number (EIN) - Filed with: The IRS.
+It helps to have a completed Form SS-4 available before beginning the online application process.